When Mount Vesuvius erupted, every village, town, city within a 15-kilometer radius of the volcano got destroyed.

 - Entrance fee to Herculaneum

-If you prefer your own private transport and private guide for exploring both the ruins on the same day, check out this amazing private tour.
+If you prefer private transport and a private guide for exploring the ruins on the same day, check out this amazing private tour.

 Must read